Five Boro Bike Tour: History

 Then New York City Mayor Ed Koch promoted the idea of a citywide bike tour and the distance was shortened.

 From 1979 to 1990, Citibank was the primary sponsor of the event.
 Citibank withdrew as sponsor in 1991.
 Unable to find a replacement sponsor in time, the event was not held that year.
 It returned in 1992 when TD Bank bought naming rights to the tour.
-In 2013 the City proposed to charge the Tour nearly a million dollars for police services, claiming Bike New York does not qualify as a charity; after Bike New York filed a lawsuit, Judge Margaret Chan ruled that NYPD does not have the right to make that determination.
+In 2013, the city proposed to charge the tour nearly a million dollars for police services, claiming Bike New York does not qualify as a charity; after Bike New York filed a lawsuit, Judge Margaret Chan ruled that the New York City Police Department does not have the right to make that determination.

 The Tour had originally been managed by the New York Council of American Youth Hostels (AYH).
 In 1999, AYH spun off the event into a new nonprofit called Bike New York.

+The 2020 tour was cancelled due to the COVID-19 pandemic but has since continued annually.